sematext/docs/docs/monitoring/servers.md

   <source src="https://cdn.sematext.com/videos/sematext-shipping-nginx-metrics.mp4" type="video/mp4" />
 </video>

-You can see host and container metrics inside the newly created Docker App or have a high-level overview of all your containers in the Sematext Containers screen.
+You can see host and container metrics or have a high-level overview of all your containers in Infrastructure reports.

 Check out the [Sematext Agent installation](../agents/sematext-agent) guide for more info.